quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part93_13.6_Code_Listi.md

 ---

 #### Concept: Bisection Method for Finding Eigenvalues
 Background context explaining the bisection method and its application to finding eigenvalues.
-The given code uses a bisection algorithm to find the eigenvalue \(E\) that satisfies a specific condition related to the wave function.
+The given code uses a bisection algorithm to find the eigenvalue $E$ that satisfies a specific condition related to the wave function.

 :p What is the purpose of the `diff` function in the provided code?
 ??x
 The `diff` function calculates the difference between the left and right wave functions at the matching point.
-This helps determine how close the current estimate of \(E\) is to the actual eigenvalue by comparing the logarithmic derivatives from both sides.
+This helps determine how close the current estimate of $E$ is to the actual eigenvalue by comparing the logarithmic derivatives from both sides.

 ```python
 def diff(E, h):